FlynnMa/MonitorMe_KatasSigmaConnectivity/README.md

  I want to be able to quickly identify an abnormal, so I should view real-time vital sign data for the specific patient I want create snapshot for the vital data, together write down my notes and upload to MyMedicalData cloud, I want to be able to access the patient history stored on the MyMedicalData cloud"

+So, let us provide what our healthcare professional needs, vital sign data viewer, realtime monitor services runs on the stations, snapshot creators for generating reports.
+Yes, to make his life great!
 ![Healthcare professional works](./img/HighlevelUsecaseHealthcareProfessionals.png)

 ### The patient says: